Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 [View Wireframes Here](https://www.figma.com/file/TLfVJCGUaDK7M33SHrGGYG/CritFlick?node-id=0%3A1)

+The site changed a lot from its original conception.
+Time constraints didn't allow me to use a Movie API to show current cinema listings and the color scheme was changed to a darker effect to replicate the cinema feel.
+I had to change a lot of cards etc to make the site work correctly.

 ## Features

 The website has a scrolling effect on the index page and reviews page using a parallax effect.
 This is so the website not only looks good but also be navigated easily.
 There are seperate pages for different needs such as sign up form, log in form and add review form once a member.
 The navigation bar has been fixed at the top so that all pages are available during use of the site.
 In total there are nine pages available to use.
 However if you are not a member there are only four pages to view.
 On the reviews page there is a search bar to search for whichever movie they would like to see a review of.
 There is a footer with social media links at the bottom of each page.
 This footer also contatins copyright information.